fdifrison/SpringBootMirco/README.md

   * Accounts
   * Cards
   * Loans
+* Docker containerization
-* Docker for orchestration and containerization
+* Kubernetes for orchestration (in replacement to Eureka and Config-Server)
+* Helm for K8s management
 * MySQL as RDBMS
 * Security
   * Spring Security